avanzac/website/README.md

 check it out](http://learnenough.com/git-tutorial), and be sure to [join the email list](http://learnenough.com/#email_list) and [follow @learnenough ](http://twitter.com/learnenough) on Twitter.
+For more information on Git, see the [Official Git Documentation](https://git-scm.com/).

 After finishing *Learn Enough™ Git to Be Dangerous*, you'll know enough Git to be *dangerous*.
 This means you'll be able to use Git to track changes in